clelidm/SpinModels/GenerateData/README.md

 # Generating data from a spin model with high order interactions

+This simple program generate data from a spin model with any chosen high order spin interactions.

+The program can use:
+ - pre-defined spin models (i.e., the independent model, and the fully connected pairwise model);
+ - randomly generated spin models (see section below);
+ - specific spin models defined by the user through an input file (section to be added).

+The program then exactly calculate the cumulative distribution for the chosen spin model, and samples a dataset from it.

+The program offers different ways to define the chosen spin models.

 ## Requirements

 The code uses the C++11 version of C++.